luetkemj/jsrlt/tutorial/part2.md

 render();
 ```

-See how we create the "dungeon", then use the center location to set our player's intital starting position.
+See how we create the "dungeon", then use the center location to set our player's initial starting position.

 If you check out the game now you should see a large grid of dots.
 Notice how you didn't have to do anything extra to render those dots - the render system took care of it for you because each tile has the required components in the renderableEntities query.
 Cool!

 One problem you may notice is that nothing stops the player from walking right off the edge of the map.
 We can handle that in our movement system.
-We just need to make a quick check that the goal location from an entities move component is within our map's boundaries.
+We just need to make a quick check that the goal location from an entity's move component is within our map's boundaries.
 Go ahead and make the following changes to `./src/systems/movement`

 ```diff
 import ecs from "../state/ecs";